Change Is Coming, Change is Good

 First the basics.
 Great original design articles, tips and tutorials, and discussions of inspiring work have always been what Spoonfed Design is all about, and will remain so.
 But you will also be seeing some changes in the months ahead, as SFD adopts a new look and branches out in some new and perhaps unexpected directions.
 As that process gets underway, I want to take this opportunity to ask for the continuing support of the great community of designers, graphic artists and other readers already established here.
 Don’t abandon this ship–regular posting will resume soon!

-I’m also going to need the help of a few talented individuals who may be interested in contributing to the site in a more significant way.
+I’m also going to need the of a few talented individuals who may be interested in contributing to the site in a more significant way.
 More about that in a minute.
 But first, a few words about me.

 I may as well confess: I’m not much of a designer.
 I’m actually a writer (science writer, blogger, poet) with some background in ecology and strong interests in art, design, the creative process, and the present and future state of the internet.
 To name a few.
 Accordingly, I’ll leave the writing of this site’s nuts-and-bolts, how-to design content to a few experts who really know their stuff.